Previously untreated chronic lymphocytic leukaemia (CLL)

 In the event of a severe ADR, the infusion should be interrupted and restarted at 12 ml/hour when the patient's condition is stable.
 The infusion rate can continue to be increased according to standard procedures, to physician discretion and to patient tolerance (not to exceed increasing the rate every 30 minutes).

-Ofatumumab should be permanently discontinued in patients who develop an anaphylactic reaction to the medicinal product.
+Ofatumumab should be permanently discontinued in patients who develop an anaphylactic reaction.

 Active ingredient